You are here: Home Finances Reverse Mortgages ... Summary

 Next »

-A Reverse Mortgage is the opposite (reverse) of a regular mortgage.
+A Reverse Mortagge is the opposite (reverse) of a regular mortgage.

 • With a regular mortgage, you borrow a sum of money.
 The amount of the debt decreases as you pay back the loan in installments according to an agreed schedule.
 The loan is secured by property: if you do not repay the loan as agreed, the lender can sell the property to recover the amount of the debt.

 • On the other hand, a reverse mortgage is a way to receive money from your home without making monthly payments or selling it.
-With a reverse mortgage, you receive an income, a sum of money, and/or a line of credit.
-As a general matter, a loan under a reverse mortgage does not have to be repaid until you move out for more than a year, the house is sold, or the last borrower dies.
-At the death of the last borrower, the heirs can pay off the loan and keep the house or sell it to pay off the debt.
+With a reverse mortgage, you receive an income, a sum of money, a line of credit or a combination of income, money and line of credit.
+As a general matter, a loan under a reverse mortgage does not have to be repaid until one of the following events occurs: you move out of your house for more than a year, the house is sold, or the last borrower dies.
+At the death of the last borrower, the heirs can pay off the loanthrough the use of a traditional mortgage or by refinancing and keep the house or sell it to pay off the debt.

-Reverse mortgages are only for people who are age 62 or over who own a home.
-From the lender's point of view, your health condition is not relevant with respect to obtaining a reverse mortgage or how you receive the cash.
+Reverse mortgages are for people who are age 62 or over who own a home.
+From the lender's point of view, your health condition is not one of the factors considered when determining whether to give you a reverse mortgage or how much cash you will receive.

 Because of the high costs involved, from an economic point of view, a reverse mortgage may not be a good economic choice for a person with a short life expectancy.
 However, if a reverse mortgage allows you to stay in your house, it's up to you whether quality of life trumps economics.